hannahchan/Scaffold.Service/Scaffold/Docs/DeterministicBuilds.md

     dotnet tool restore

-The output of the Cake script will appear under the `Artifacts` directory.
+The output of the Cake script will appear under the _artifacts_ directory.

 For more information about Cake, please visit <https://cakebuild.net>.